Vienna: Popular music

-Current artists include Rapper RAF Camora, who grew up in the district of Rudolfsheim-Fünfhaus and often emphasizes his ties to his home in his lyrics, as well as hip-hop-musician Yung Hurn and indie pop band Wanda.
+Current artists include Rapper RAF Camora, hip-hop-musician Yung Hurn and indie pop band Wanda.

 Multiple popular songs have been written about Vienna, such as "Vienna" (1977) by Billy Joel, "Vienna" (1981) by Ultravox, and "Vienna Calling" by Falco.

 The Wienerlied is a unique song genre from Vienna.
-They are sung in Viennese dialect and often center around the city.
+They are sung in Viennese dialect and often centre around the city.
 There are approximately 60,000 – 70,000 Wienerlieder.

 Every year, the Donauinsel stages the Donauinselfest, the largest open-air music festival in the world, with approximately 3 million attendees over three days.
-The festival is organized by the SPÖ Wien and is free to enter.
+The festival is organised by the SPÖ Wien and is free to enter.
 The Vienna Jazz Festival has taken place almost every year since 1991 and has featured artists such as Nina Simone, Miles Davis, Dizzy Gillespie, and Ravi Shankar.
+Concert venues in the city include the Wiener Stadthalle, which hosted the Eurovision Song Contest in 2015 and 2026, as well as the Ernst-Happel-Stadion.